 Revenue at local restaurants in response to coronavirus

-By late February through early March, revenue had slowed to near 2019 levels.
-And even by Wednesday, March 11th, restaurants across the country seemed mostly unaffected by coronavirus fears.
+By late February through early March, restaurant revenue was around 2019’s levels.
+Even by Wednesday, March 11th, restaurants across the country seemed mostly unaffected by coronavirus fears.

-As you can see, though, the following Thursday signaled the beginning of a nationwide downward trend for revenue at local restaurants.
-Average revenue has plummeted each day, dropping to around 30% below 2019’s figures by the weekend of Friday, March 13th, then all the way down to more than minus 68% by Sunday, March 22nd.
+As you can see, though, Thursday, March 12th signaled the beginning of a nationwide downward trend for revenue at local restaurants.
+Average revenue plummeted rapidly, dropping to around 30% below 2019’s figures by the weekend of Friday, March 13th, then all the way down to more than minus 68% by Sunday, March 22nd.

 It’s worth noting that our research revealed Chinese food restaurants had begun to experience huge drops in revenue far earlier than other restaurants.
 Check out our March 12th article to learn more.

 Revenue at local bars and lounges in response to coronavirus

 This chart includes only data from bars that are still open and transacting.
 Each day represents a comparison of average daily revenue at open bars vs. a comparable day in 2019.

 Bars and lounges were doing exceptionally well to start 2020.
 Average revenue was up consistently throughout the beginning of the year, and by late February all the way through nearly mid-March, bars were pulling in 10 to 20% more revenue each day than during the same period in 2019.

 Again, though, things changed in a hurry.
 Thursday, March 12th saw revenue drop 6% below 2019’s average, and by Sunday, March 15th, sales had dropped to 36% below 2019’s figures.